adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter6/mvc.md

 At some point, you will likely want to pair your mobile application with a web interface.
 This may be because you have a simplified mobile app whereas you may have a more fully featured app within the web.
 For example,  I see this design featured prominently in fitness apps.
 The mobile app is a news feed and recording device, whereas the web interface contains all the fitness analytics.
 You may also have some sort of administrative interface that provides an alternate view of the data.

-Whatever the reason you decide to support web and mobile together, you will need to convert your Azure Mobile App backend to a fully-fledged
-ASP.NET MVC application.
+Whatever the reason you decide to support web and mobile together, you will need to convert your Azure Mobile App backend to a fully-fledged ASP.NET MVC application.
 Fortunately, the process of merging Azure Mobile Apps with an existing ASP.NET MVC application is simple.
 Doing the reverse (merging MVC into Azure Mobile Apps) is considerably more complex.

 Start by creating a new ASP.NET application with File -> New Project.
 Select the **ASP.NET Web Application (.NET Framework)** project template.
 Then select th **MVC** template.
 Change the Authentication to **No Authentication**.

 ![][img1]

 Click **OK** to create the project.
 Run your project to ensure it is working correctly.

 !!! info "Why is merging MVC into Azure Mobile Apps so hard?"
     ASP.NET requires a large number of NuGet packages to implement MVC.
 These are provided for you when you start from the appropriate template, but you will need to add them yourself when you start from the Azure Mobile Apps template.

 Now that you have an MVC project, let's add Azure Mobile Apps to it.
-Start by adding the following two NuGet packages to your
+Start by adding the following two NuGet packages to your project:
-project:

 *  Microsoft.Azure.Mobile.Server.Quickstart
 *  Microsoft.Owin.Host.SystemWeb

-The Quickstart NuGet package contains dependencies for all the other Azure Mobile Apps SDK requirements.
+The `Microsoft.Azure.Mobile.Server.Quickstart` NuGet package contains dependencies for all the other Azure Mobile Apps SDK requirements.
 If you want the big long list instead, add the following:

 *  AutoMapper
 *  EntityFramework